ht-gong/UCMP/README.md

 ## Running the simulations and reproducing the results

+### Getting the topology files

+We use several topology files in our simulations, which are stored in `topologies/` (please refer to the README file there for more information).
+While most of them are small enough to fit the repository, `dynexp_50us_10nsrc_5paths.txt` is missing because its size exceeds the limit imposed by GitHub.
+In order to run all simulations, it should be manually downloaded from `https://drive.google.com/file/d/1B7F3yTlNVO7C7kCwY9ym055iDyM8XVNq/view` and copied to `topologies/`.

 ### Running the simulations via automated script

 The most straight-forward way to reproduce a particular figure is to run the `runs.sh` script in the corresponding figure directory.